-The ignition must be in ON/RUN, ACC/ACCESSORY, or Retained Accessory Power (RAP) must be active to operate the sunroof and power sunshade.
-See Retained Accessory Power (RAP) on page 9-18.
+The ignition must be in ON/RUN or ACC/ACCESSORY, or Retained Accessory Power (RAP) must be active to operate the sunroof and power sunshade.
+See Retained Accessory Power (RAP) on page 9-19.

-The vehicle may have a sunroof over the front seats and a rear sunroof over the second row seats.
+If equipped, there may be a rear sunroof over the second row seats.
 The rear sunroof does not open.

-Vent: From the closed position, press and hold the front of the switch to vent the sunroof.
+Vent: Press and hold the front of the switch to vent the sunroof.
 Press and hold the rear of the switch to close the sunroof.